themohitnair/livre/README.md

 # livre
-A library management application made using Go and React
+A library management application made using FastAPI and React